Undergraduate Search Results Page

 One of the most hands-on majors at GW, the human services program helps students become effective leaders to serve people and communities in need.
 Building upon empathy and commitment to social justice, students actively engage in mentoring, community-based research and service projects.
 The program is one of the social and behavioral sciences disciplines in the Columbian College of Arts and Sciences.

-GW’s interior architecture program offers a comprehensive study of the visual arts as well as in-depth instruction on design theory and technical and problem-solving skills.
-Students study all types of habitable environments, ranging from small, basic residential spaces to larger, more complex commercial and institutional ones.
+GW’s interior architecture program offers a comprehensive study of the visual arts and the design process through in-depth instruction on design theory, design methodology, and technical problem-solving skills.
+Students study all types of habitable environments, ranging from small, basic residential spaces to larger, more complex commercial, hospitality, and institutional ones.

 The bachelor’s degree teaches students how to look beyond the events of the day and understand the basic forces that drives those events.
 It begins with the fundamental concepts that still will need to interact with the international community that surrounds the school, concepts that draw from political science and economics, from history and anthropology, from language and culture.